cloud-gov/product/OffboardingChecklist.md

 - [ ] Remove them from the [squad list](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md#squads)
 - [ ] In the [training tracker](https://docs.google.com/spreadsheets/d/1hqU6cNeEB293OT0j3OvbdAFRkrf2zDOrPVxGfnr4sSw/edit#gid=0): if they're staying at 18F, move them to the "former teammates" tab; if they're leaving 18F, delete them from the spreadsheet
 - [ ] Remove them as invitees for any meetings on the cloud.gov calendar where they are specifically named
-    - Invites where they are listed as part of the `cloud.gov` invitee group will be removed when they are removed from that group
+    - Invites where they are listed as part of the `cloud.gov` invitee group will be removed when they are removed from that group by the System Owner
-- [ ] If they are leaving TTS, ensure the [TTS Handbook exit process](https://handbook.18f.gov/leaving-tts/#offboarding-process) has been kicked off via the Talent team
 - [ ] If they are leaving GSA, ask `#admins-slack` to convert them to a single-channel alumni user

 ## System Owner (or person delegated by System Owner)
 - [ ] Remove them from [GitHub teams that start with cloud-gov](https://github.com/orgs/18F/teams?utf8=%E2%9C%93&query=cloud-gov)
 - [ ] Remove them from the [Cloud Foundry Community GitHub org cloud.gov team](https://github.com/orgs/cloudfoundry-community/teams/cloud-gov/members)
-- [ ] Remove their access to Zendesk - [switch their role to "end user"](https://cloud-gov.zendesk.com/agent/admin/people)
+- [ ] Remove their agent access to Zendesk - [switch their role to "end user"](https://cloud-gov.zendesk.com/agent/admin/people)
 - [ ] Remove their access to [GovDelivery](https://admin.govdelivery.com/administrators)
 - [ ] Remove their access to [Opsgenie](https://cloud-gov.app.opsgenie.com/settings/users/)
 - [ ] Remove them from [the cloud.gov team Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!managemembers/cloud-gov/members/active)